magnusbaeck/logstash-filter-verifier/README.md

 ## Test case file reference

-Test case files are JSON files containing a single object.
+Test case files are YAML files containing a single object.
 That object may have the following properties:

 * `codec`: A string value naming the Logstash codec that should be used when events are read.
-This is normally "line" or "json_lines".
+This is normally `"line"` or `"json_lines"`.
-* `expected`: An array of JSON objects with the events to be expected.
+* `expected`: An array of dicts (JSON objects) with the events to be expected.
 They will be compared to the actual events produced by the Logstash process.
 * `fields`: An object containing the fields that all input messages